IndomieGorengSatu/Mie/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.